lukejacksonn/hyperapp-wiki/API.md

 ## h

 Creates a virtual DOM node.
-A virtual DOM node is a Javascript data structure that describes a DOM element.
-Virtual nodes can be nested to create a virtual DOM tree.
+A virtual DOM node is a lightweight JavaScript object that describes a DOM element.
+Virtual nodes can be nested to complex virtual DOM trees.

 Signature: (tag, data, children).

-* `tag` is a tag name, e.g. `div` or a function that returns a tree of virtual nodes.
+* _tag_: a tag name, e.g. div or a function that returns a tree of virtual nodes.
-* `data` is an object with attributes, styles, events, properties, [[Lifecycle Methods]], etc.
+* _data_: an object with attributes, styles, events, properties, [[Lifecycle Methods]], etc.
-* `children` is an array of children virtual nodes.
+* _children_: an array of children virtual nodes.
 (Optional)

 ```jsx
 const node = h("a", { href: "#" }, "Hi.")